ADVANTICS/documentation/products/shared-charge-controllers/charger-features/evse-supported-insulation-monitors.md

 The Bender isoCHA425HV integration is intended for use exclusively with DC charging pistols, such as CCS and CHAdeMO.

-You can check how to enable this feature in [configuration section](charge-controllers/secc_configuration).
+You can check how to enable this feature in the configuration section.

 ### Serial communication configuration